anajilly/fizzbuzz_swiftnav/README.md

 ```

-Here we specify that zero is to be recognized as the first prime and 3 and 5 should not be reported as prime.
+Here we look at the first 12, specify that zero is to be recognized as the first Fibonacci, and that 3 and 5 should not be reported as prime.
 Note that zero divides all integers, so it is reported as divisible by 15.
+The same is run again with double verbose flags to see more clearly what's going on.
 ```
-ana@trifle:~/code/experiments/fizzbuzz_swiftnav/build (dev)$ ./fizzbuzz -lf -z -s3,5p 10
+ana@trifle:~/code/experiments/fizzbuzz_swiftnav/build (dev)$ ./fizzbuzz -lf -z -s3,5p 12
 FizzBuzz
 1
 1